-Joker 2 release date speculation
+Joker 2 release date confirmed

 If you'd forgotten that Joker 2 was going to happen, you're not alone.
 News about the film had been simmering in the background for a while, until news of writer/director Todd Phillips signing onto "co-write the next Joker installment" was buried deeply in a The Hollywood Reporter (opens in new tab) story about the most powerful lawyers in Hollywood.
 That means, we're off to the races.

 The original Joker movie took about two years to complete: script-writing took place in 2017, and the movie premiered at the 76th Venice International Film Festival in 2019.
 This is why we think late 2023 is around the time Joker 2 will debut.

 Joker 2 title

 Joker 2 isn't the actual title of the film.
 Joker: Folie à Deux is the full title of the film, as Todd Philips posted to his Instagram.